Rich Mountain Loop

 From the Townsend "Y" intersection, drive 7.7 miles west on Laurel Creek Road towards Cades Cove.
 Hikers will park in the large lot located on the left, just before reaching the one-way portion of the Cades Cove Loop Road.
 The trailhead for the Rich Mountain Loop is located no more than 25 feet beyond the gate on the right side of the road.

 Do you hate sitting in Cades Cove Loop Road traffic?
-If so, the Rich Mountain Loop just might be the perfect hike for enjoying the beauty of Cades Cove, without having to waste time sitting in gridlock.
+If so, the Rich Mountain Loop just might be the perfect hike for enjoying the beauty of Cades Cove, without having to waste time sitting in 11 miles of gridlock.
 The Rich Mountain Loop is also easily accessible on Wednesday and Saturday mornings in the summer when the park closes the loop road for bicycles.

-During the first leg of the hike you'll pass by one of the meadows that make Cades Cove one of the most famous destinations in the entire National Park System.
+During the first leg of the hike you'll pass by one of the meadows that make Cades Cove one of the most popular destinations in the entire National Park System.
 During late spring these meadows are carpeted in wildflowers such as black-eyed Susans, butterfly weed, purple phacelia, jewelweed and daisies, among many others.

 At roughly one-half mile hikers will arrive at the Crooked Arm Ridge Trail junction, which marks the beginning of the loop portion of this hike.
 For purposes of this description we hiked the loop in a clockwise direction, so we stayed left at this junction and continued westbound along the Rich Mountain Loop Trail.

 At just under 1.4 miles hikers will reach the John Oliver cabin.
-A veteran of the War of 1812, John Oliver, his wife Lucretia (or Luraney), and their young child, arrived in Cades Cove in 1818, and were among the first white settlers to settle in the area.
+A veteran of the War of 1812, John Oliver, his wife Lucretia (or Luraney), and their young child, arrived in Cades Cove in 1818, and were among the first white homesteaders to settle in the area.
 The cabin dates from the 1820s, and is one of the oldest structures in the Great Smoky Mountains National Park.

 After passing the Oliver Cabin the trail begins a long steady climb towards the junction with Indian Grave Gap Trail, roughly 2 miles away.
 Just before reaching this junction you'll pass a small dirt clearing that looks like an old camp site.
 This spot will provide you with one of the best views of Cades Cove along the entire route.